Start together for a good future

 The StarT project has been launched in honour of Finland’s centenary by The LUMA Centre Finland, together with its network of cooperation partners.
 Schools, kindergartens, families and extracurricular activity groups from all around the world are invited to invest in the future and take part in StarT to share the excitement of collaborative learning!

-The president of Finland, Sauli Niinistö, is the official patron of StarT in 2017.
+The president of Finland, Sauli Niinistö, was the official patron of StarT in 2017.

 StarT promotes interdisciplinary, project-based and phenomenon-based learning – it puts science and technology into a context that is relevant for students and makes learning both exciting and meaningful.
 It also supports girls’ interest towards science, technology and mathematics through creative working methods and contexts that girls find fascinating.
 With support from StarT everyone from around the world learns together and from each other through project-based learning!